-ObjectBox is an an easy to use, object-oriented mobile database and a full alternative to SQLite.
+ObjectBox is an an easy to use, object-oriented lightweight database and a full alternative to SQLite.

-Welcome to ObjectBox documentation about our Java API.
+This is the ObjectBox documentation for our Java API.
 We strive to provide you with the easiest and fastest solution to store and retrieve data.
-In this direction, we invite you to leave your feedback by choosing the right smiley at the end of each page or send us your comments to contact[at]objectbox.io :)
+Your feedback on ObjectBox and this documentation is very welcome.
+Use the "Was this page helpful?" smiley at the end of each page or send us your comments to contact[at]objectbox.io - thank you! :)

 Entity counts are now cached for better performance